linnanwang/AlphaX-NASBench101/README.md

 **Note**: meta_DNN requires training to predict the accuracy of an unseen architecture.
 Running it toward GPU is highly recommended.

 ## Changing the size of search domain
-By default, we constrain the nodes <= 6, that constitus of 60000+ valid networks.
-The following steps illustate how to expand or shrink the search domain.
+By default, we constrain the nodes <= 6, that consists of 60000+ valid networks.
+The following steps illustrate how to expand or shrink the search domain.

 - In arch_generator.py, changing the MAX_NODES to any in [3, 4, 5, 6, 7] (line 20).
 NASBench-101 provides all the networks up to 7 nodes.
 ```python